 You’re probably aware of the added risks of driving in winter, but summer driving carries its own dangers.
 Read our top 10 tips on making long journeys in the summer months.

-Sharing the driving on longer trips can help to avoid tiredness and cut down on the need for rest stops — but you need to make sure you’re covered to do so.
-Read our guide to find out more.
+Sharing the driving on longer trips can help to avoid tiredness and cut down on the need for rest stops — but you need to make sure all drivers are covered to do so.
+Read our guide on multicar insurance to find out more.

-With the school summer holidays in full swing, roads are likely to be busier than usual.
-When the sun’s out, routes to popular seaside resorts can be particularly packed.
+Roads are likely to be busier than usual.
+When the sun’s shining, routes to popular seaside resorts can be particularly packed.
 And don’t forget roadworks are more commonly planned in summer to take advantage of the dry weather.
 Check traffic forecasts online before setting off, or tune your radio to keep up to date with traffic updates on the move.

 Most us us welcome sunny days during the summer, but it can cause dangerous glare for drivers.
-To minimise the distracting effects, keep a pair of sunglasses in your car and keep your windscreen clean as sunlight on dusty glass can seriously minimise visibility.
+To minimise the distracting effects, keep a pair of sunglasses in your car and keep your windscreen clean as sunlight on dusty glass can reduce visibility.

 Cars aren’t immune to breakdowns in the summer, with punctures and overheating being particular risks as the weather gets warmer.
-Make sure you’ve got adequate breakdown cover to avoid getting stranded at the side of the road.
+Make sure you’ve got the best breakdown cover to avoid getting stranded at the side of the road.

 Cyclists and motorcyclists are more likely to be on the roads in the summer as they take advantage of the weather.
 Be sure to give cyclists plenty of room, check your mirrors carefully when turning, and take extra care to look for motorcyclists at junctions.

 A heatwave traffic jam can be dangerous if you dehydrate.
 And if you breakdown, summer wait times for recovery vehicles can also be longer than usual.
 Make sure you have plenty of drinking water and perhaps some energy bars in case you are stuck, not moving, for a while.